pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment3.md

 ## Purpose / Objectives

-- Assess understanding of the inner development loop
+- Build understanding of the inner development loop
-- Working with IDE tools to ensure code quality
+- Work with IDE tools to ensure code quality

 ## Assignment